José-Luis Hurtado Ruelas

 Associate Professor of Theory & Composition

-Winner of the Rodolfo Halffter Ibero-American Composition Prize, José-Luis Hurtado is part of a new generation of Mexican composers.
-His music has been performed worlwide by ensembles and soloists such as Boston Modern Orchestra Project, International Contemporary Ensemble, Jack Quartet, Juilliard Ensemble, New York Miniaturist Ensemble, Seattle Chamber Players, Callithumpian Consort, The Ikarus Chamber Players, Talea Ensemble, SEM Ensemble, The North/South Consonance Chamber Orchestra, Interensemble, Concorde Ensemble, Ensamble 3, Ensamble Ónix, Orquesta Uninorte, Orquesta Sinfónica de Guanajuato, Orquesta Sinfónica de San Luis Potosí, Camerata de las Amérícas, Quatuor Molinari, Pierrot Lunaire Ensemble Wien, Tony Arnold, Garth Knox, Le Nouvel Ensemble Moderne and the Arditti String Quartet, among others.
+The music of José-Luis Hurtado (1975) has been performed across continents by ensembles and soloists such as the Boston Modern Orchestra Project, JACK Quartet, International Contemporary Ensemble, Talea Ensemble, Earplay Ensemble, Juilliard Ensemble, New York Miniaturist Ensemble, Seattle Chamber Players, Iowa CNM Ensemble, Callithumpian Consort, The Ikarus Chamber Players, SEM Ensemble, Sigma Project Sax Quartet, The North/South Consonance Chamber Orchestra, Interensemble, Concorde Ensemble, Quinteto Latino, Ensamble 3, Ensamble Ónix, Versus 8 Percussion Quartet, Orquesta Uninorte, Orquesta Sinfónica de Guanajuato, Orquesta Sinfónica de San Luis Potosí, Camerata de las Amérícas, CEPROMUSIC Ensemble, Piedmont East Bay Children’s Choir, Quatuor Molinari, Pierrot Lunaire Ensemble Wien, Émile Girard-Charest, Lora Kmieliauskaite, Tony Arnold, Garth Knox, Claire Chase, Le Nouvel Ensemble Moderne and the Arditti String Quartet among others.

 In addition to his compositional career, he is highly active as a pianist and music advocate.
-He is the pianist of Nueva Música Dúo (contemporary violin and piano duo), founding member of áltaVoz (Latin-American composers collaborative in the U.S), artistic director of Morelia Nueva Música (Mexican cycle of concerts dedicated to the performance of contemporary music) and former director of The Harvard Group for New Music .
+He is the pianist of Low Frequency Trio (Contemporary Bass clarinet, double bass, and piano ensemble), founding member of áltaVoz (Latin-American composers collaborative in the U.S), founder and curator of La Mansion de la Cantante Muda (a contemporary interdisciplinary festival of music, film, and story telling), and former director of The Harvard Group for New Music.